 From US$905 – twin, Bed & breakfast to US$1,445, Manor House accommodation – sub-compact car

 High season (June 20-August 31):

-Prices are shown in US$, per person based on two people sharing a twin room and one person in a single room.
+Prices are “starting from” rates, shown in US$, per person based on two people sharing a twin room.
+Pricing for one person in a single room is available on request.
 The US$ rates are approximate rates based on the conversion from British pounds at time of posting.
-Actual tour prices may vary from prices posted, depending on the bank exchange rates at the time of your reservation.
+Actual tour prices may vary from prices posted, depending on the exchange rate and availability of accommodation.
 CA$ prices are also available.
-Please inquire.